-AgCert International PLC, Ireland (AgCert International) has commissioned TÜV Industrie Service GmbH TÜV SÜD Group (TÜV SÜD) to validate the AWMS GHG Mitigation Project BR05-B-06, Bahia, Brazil.
+AgCert International PLC, Ireland (AgCert International) has commissioned TÜV SÜD Industrie Service GmbH (TÜV SÜD) to validate the AWMS GHG Mitigation Project BR05-B-13 in the states of Minas Gerais and Goiás, Brazil.
 The validation serves as design verification and is a requirement of all CDM projects.
-The purpose of a validation is to have an independent third party assess the project design.
+The purpose of a validation is to have an independent third party assess of the project design.
 In particular, the project's baseline, the monitoring plan (MP), and the project's compliance with relevant UNFCCC and host country criteria are validated in order to confirm that the project design as documented is sound and reasonable and meets the stated requirements and identified criteria.
 Validation is a requirement for all CDM projects and is seen as necessary to provide assurance to stakeholders of the quality of the project and its intended generation of certified emission reductions (CERs).